davidlidebrandt/milestone-project-2/README.md

 ### Future Features

-* Option to add more or cards to the game.
+* Option to increase the difficulty of the game.
+For example adding more cards to the game, limitif the amount of clicks that are allowed between finding pairs of cards and reducing the time of the timer as the game progresses.

+* Adding a new type of card game, for example a game where the player has to remember the positions of a sequence of cards.

 ## Technologies Used